FARIHA1999/FARIHA1999/Academic/Urban/Urban.md

 **Project Type:** Policy level project <br>

 **🎯 Objective**
-1. Review of DAP strategy in consideration of structure plan proposal.
+1. To review DAP strategy in consideration of structure plan proposal.
 2. To identify the potentials of slum upgradation in the proposed location in DAP.
 <br>